EFForg/https-everywhere/docs/en_US/development.md

 If you want to create new rules to submit to us, we expect them to be in the src/chrome/content/rules directory.
 That directory also contains a useful script, make-trivial-rule, to create a simple rule for a specified domain.
-There is also a script called trivial-validate.py, to check all the pending rules for several common errors and oversights.
+There is also a script in test/validations/special/run.py, to check all the pending rules for several common errors and oversights.
 For example, if you wanted to make a rule for the example.com domain, you could run

     bash ./make-trivial-rule example.com